jordan-jakisa/cold-outreach-agent/README.md

-# Cold outreac email agent
+# 📨 Cold email outreach AI agent

 This is a simple cold outreach email agent designed for sales people to generate sales emails based on a particular product and a particular user profile, pain points and description, it uses GPT-3.5 to generate custom emails for the product, tailored